-Syntax Description Parameter Description bymax bescription east Pertains to configuration for easthound span traffic west Pertains to configuration for westbound span traffic west retains to configuration for westoound span traffic.
-Defaults N/A Command Modes IEEE 802.17b bas ed RPR interface configuration Usage Guidelines If the IEEE 802.1 interface (CLI), tr 7b based RPR forced switch is initiated with this command at the command-line affic steers away from this span.
-To clear the force, use the no form of thecommand.
-Note The command is not cleared if you change the port service state in CTC from OOS,DSBLD (Locked,disabled) to IS/IS,AINS, or OOS,MT (Unlocked,enabled,automaticInService or outofservice Maintenance).
-IEEE 802.17b bas switched ring (BL available at the Cl ed RPR switching options are similar to the path protection and bidirectional line SR) protection switching options, but RPR-IEEE switching functions are only LI and not in CTC.
+Parameter Description east Pertains to configuration for eastbound span traffic. west Pertains to configuration for westbound span traffic.

+If the IEEE 802.17b based RPR forced switch is initiated with this command at the command-line interface (CLI), traffic steers away from this span.
+To clear the force, use the no form of the command.

+The command is not cleared if you change the port service state in CTC from OOS,DSBLD (Locked,disabled) to IS/IS,AINS, or OOS,MT (Unlocked,enabled,automaticInService or outofservice Maintenance).

+IEEE 802.17b based RPR switching options are similar to the path protection and bidirectional line switched ring (BLSR) protection switching options, but RPR-IEEE switching functions are only available at the CLI and not in CTC.

 In this command, protection can be shortened to prot and request can be shortened to req.

-Examples In this example, in nterface is shortened to int.
-Router(config)# Router(config-if int rpr-ieee)# rpr-ieee prot req forced-switch east Related Commands rpr-ieee protection n request manual-switch
+Router(config)# int rpr-ieee Router(config-if)# rpr-ieee prot req forced-switch east rpr-ieee protection request manual-switch